- Hamachi service stopped error will make the app unusable, which might compromise your online privacy.

 - Press Windows Key + R. Type msconfig and click OK or press Enter.

-- System Configuration window will now open.
-Go to the Services tab and check the Hide all Microsoft services checkbox.
+- Go to the Services tab and check the Hide all Microsoft services checkbox.
 Now click the Disable all button.

 - Go to the Startup tab and click Open Task Manager.

-- Task Manager will now appear and you’ll see a list of startup applications.
-Right-click the first application on the list and choose Disable from the menu.
+- Right-click the first application on the list and choose Disable from the menu.
 Do this for all applications on the list.

-- After disabling all startup applications, navigate back to the System Configuration window.
+- Navigate back to the System Configuration window.
 Click Apply and OK and restart your PC.

 - Press Windows Key + S and enter system restore.
 Select Create a restore point from the list of results.

-- When System Restore window opens, click Next to proceed.
+- Click the System Restore button, select a point in time then click Next to proceed.

-- Enable Show more restore points option if available.
+- Alternatively, enable Show more restore points option if available.
 Select the desired restore point and click Next.

 - Follow the instructions on the screen to complete the process.

-After you restore your system successfully, check if the problem is still there.
-Keep in mind that the issue might reappear, so keep an open eye.
+After you restore your system successfully, check if the problem reoccurs.

-Hamachi service stopped usually occurs if there’s a problem with one of your services, but you should be able to fix this error using the solutions from this article.
+The Hamachi service stopped error usually occurs if there’s a problem with one of your services, but you should be able to fix this error using the solutions from this article.